brophdawg11/brophy.org/content/async-loading-patterns-in-vue.md

 tags: vue,javascript,spa,performance
 ---

 As web apps grow more complex, we end up sending larger JS/CSS bundles to the client.
-If you're not careful, before long you can find yourself with a site that no longer snappy on slower connections due to the sheer amount of time it takes to send the bundles across the wire.
+If you're not careful, before long you can find yourself with a site that is no longer snappy on slower connections due to the sheer amount of time it takes to send the bundles across the wire.
 This post aims to document  handful of patterns we've found handy at [URBN](www.urbn.com) to keep bundles small and our load times fast.

 ## What is "Performance"?